-- Rispone is for oral use.

-- You should swallow your tablet with a drink of water.
+For oral use.
+You should swallow your tablet with a drink of water.

-- Rispone can be taken with or without food.

-If you take more Rispone than you should
+If you take more Rispeva than you should

-- See a doctor right away.
-Take the medicine pack with you. - In case of overdose you may feel sleepy or tired, or have abnormal body movements, problems standing and walking, feel dizzy due to low blood pressure, or have abnormal heartbeats or fits.
+See a doctor right away.
+Take the medicine pack with you.

+In case of overdose you may feel sleepy or tired, or have abnormal body movements, problems standing and walking, feel dizzy due to low blood pressure, or have abnormal heartbeats or fits.

-If you forget to take Rispone
+If you forget to take Rispeva

-- If you forget to take a dose, take it as soon as you remember it.
+If you forget to take a dose, take it as soon as you remember it.
 However, if it is almost time for your next dose, skip the missed dose and continue as usual.
-If you miss two or more doses, contact your doctor - Do not take a double dose (two doses at the same time) to make up for a forgotten dose.
+If you miss two or more doses, contact your doctor.
+Do not take a double dose (two doses at the same time) to make up for a forgotten dose.

-If you stop taking Rispone
+If you stop taking Rispeva